Efficient solution of symmetric eigenvalue problems from families of coupled systems: Condensed pole interpolation method

-Motivated by the properties of the function $f_{\tilde \Lambda}$, we define the complementing subspace $W_2$ such that the right hand side of Eq.~\eqref{eq:apuW2} can be bounded using interpolation error estimates.
+In the CPI method, the complementing subspace $W_2$ is chosen so that the right hand side of Eq.~\eqref{eq:apuW2} can be bounded using interpolation error estimates.
 Let $\{ \xi_i \}_{i=1}^N\subset (0,\Lambda)$ be a set of distinct interpolation points and

 In addition, let